It’s become more and more common for hypothyroid patients to experience symptoms despite having so-called “normal” labs.

 This concept is referred to as penetrance (26).

 #12.
 You are Depressed/Anxious or Stressed

-Depression, anxiety, and stress are all also other factors which can both cause symptoms which mimic hypothyroid states AND which also interfere with thyroid function directly.
+Depression, anxiety, and stress are all also other factors that can both cause symptoms which mimic hypothyroid states AND which also interfere with thyroid function directly.

 Stress, in particular, seems to have a profound effect on thyroid function (27) in certain individuals.

 Stress, of any type, prompts the release of a hormone known as cortisol.